ComputerMusicc/biodiversity/README.md

 ### Research Questions
 1. What is the distribution of conservation_status for all species?
 DONE
 1. Are certain types of species more likely to be endangered?
 DONE
+1. What categories of species are the most endangered?
+DONE
 1. Do species differ significantly across specific conservation statuses?
 DONE
 1. Do species differ significantly in the overall likelihood of being protected?
 DONE
-1. Which animal was spotted the most at each park and what is their distribution amongst parks?(park_df max observations by species)
+1. Which species was spotted the most at each park and what is their distribution amongst parks?
-1. What categories of species are the most endangered?
-DONE
-	- Mammals are the most endangered category versus the others.

 ### Data
 1. Name of Data Source: Conservation Statuses of Species